nextstrain/nextstrain-walkthrough/README.md

   --panels tree map entropy frequencies
 ```

 To visualize the final tree and frequencies, we can drag these files together onto the [auspice.us](http://auspice.us) landing page.
-If you are working from a Binder interface, download all of the files in the `auspice/` directory to your computer, open a file explorer/finder window, and drag all of the files on to the auspice.us interface.
 You can also run `auspice view` locally to see the tree and frequencies.